 With many employees working from home—thrust into close quarters with relatives and distanced from coworkers and friends—an expert says it is important to practice self-care.

 In a letter to White House economic advisor Larry Kudlow, ASAE says that associations shouldn’t be left out of conversations regarding aid packages related to the coronavirus.

 Now through May is peak travel time for students—many taking spring break and class trips.
 With virus fears prevalent, Student and Youth Travel Association members are making adjustments to give students a safe travel experience.

 As fears about the spread of the virus rise, associations are determining how they will cope if a severe outbreak hits the U.S. Business continuity plans cover many emergencies—including infectious disease—so make sure yours is up to date.
 If you ever wondered why you should develop a business continuity plan, coronavirus has supplied an answer. […]

 An advocacy group for college athletes is calling on the NCAA to consider playing March Madness games without crowds to prevent the spread of infections.
 The NCAA isn’t at that point yet, but it does have contingency plans for its major basketball tournaments.

 Current updates on association response to the global COVID-19 crisis, along with a roundup of conference, travel, and business news and information.
-Hashtag Help Associations looking to safely bring customers and workers back into businesses have been hashing out plans to get the word out.
-And those plans, of course, include hashtags.
-For example, the […]
+Supporting School Reopenings A lot of people are feeling skeptical about the potential for kids to go back to school in a normal way starting this fall.
+But the American Academy of Pediatrics […]

 As concern about the coronavirus grows, the World Health Organization recently released a report with recommendations about keeping attendees safe at large events.